-The records of any students for whom the LEA reported a crime will be reviewed onsite by the Chairperson.
+The records of any students for whom the LEA reported a crime will be reviewed onsite by the Chairperson -- a.

-a.
 Does the LEA have a current LEA Confidentiality Policy?
 Chairperson will review the LEA's Confidentiality Policy and answer the following questions: Does the policy include: b.
 A description of the personally identifiable information maintained?
-Yes No NA c.
-The uses to be made of the information?
+Yes No NA c. the uses to be made of the information?
 Yes No NA d.
 A summary of the policies and procedures regarding (1) storage of information; (2) disclosure to third parties; (3) retention and destruction of personally identifiable information and information regarding record of access?
 Yes No NA e.
 A description of the rights of parents to access this information?
-Yes No NA f.
+Yes No f.
 Information regarding charging a fee for copies, if applicable?
 Yes No NA g.
 Information regarding parents' hearing rights and hearing procedures?
 Yes No NA h.
 Identification of the agency official who has responsibility for ensuring confidentiality? i.
 If the agency reported a crime committed by a student with a disability, did the agency ensure that copies of the special education and disciplinary records of the student were transmitted properly and only to the extent that the transmission is permitted by the Family Educational Rights and Privacy Act (FERPA)?
 (34 CFR Part 99) Yes No NA j.
 Has the LEA provided evidence that all persons collecting or using personally identifiable information receive training or instruction regarding confidentiality procedures?

 Data Collection Worksheet

 LEA Team Discussion Points

 LEA Team Discussion Points have been developed to begin and sustain discussion among members of the team.
 These points should be reflected in the data collection summary.

 What evidence exists that:

 The LEA's Confidentiality Policy includes all required components?

 LEA personnel receive adequate training regarding confidentiality?

 Personnel are familiar with requirements for transfer of records to appropriate authorities for students with disabilities who commit a crime?

-The charter school or cyber charter school has an effective system for ensuring timely transfers of education records between it and other LEAs?

 LEA Data Collection Summary

 4 To Be Completed by Chairperson:

 Conclusion

 Yes, In Compliance

 No, Not In Compliance